kooldrmony/Eat-Da-Burger/README.md

 ## How to Use

-Go to the *** link to play and use the Eat-Da-Burger app.
+Go to the [Heroku app link](https://obscure-wildwood-50674.herokuapp.com) to play and use the Eat-Da-Burger app.

 ## Technologies Used